kevinwalker26/ubiquitous-meme/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+The user interface will use a button to add fields to an object to be inserted the assignment planner.
+The button will open a textbox and that will allow a user to describe the field.
+The button will allow multiple fields to be added.
+It will incllude a drag button for inputing the desired urgency of the assignment.
+It could include a month selection to get the date of the assigment.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.